The views expressed by the host on this program documented to be almost always right 99.6 percent of the time.

 I crushed my back.

-I've got rods holding me together, bolts and steel, and I go to work every day.
+I've got rods holding me together, bolts and steel.

-And now I've I'm raising a family, got three kids.
+And now I'm raising a family, got three kids.

-But um where I live, I feel like sometimes I'm surrounded by people on welfare.
+But where I live, I feel like sometimes I'm surrounded by people on welfare.

-And of all the people there, I think I'm probably the only one with a legitimate disability that could actually be on welfare, but I'm paying their way.
+And of all the people there, I think I'm probably the only one with a legitimate disability that could actually be on welfare, but I'm paying their way, you know.

-And so if I want to criticize them, I feel like I've got ample reason to get it.
+And so if I want to criticize them, I feel like I've got ample reason to criticize them.

 Well, I mean, you do have standing.

-You do have standards to criticize, just like Mr. Sturdley is our official Obama criticizer when we uh when we really need to go to the mattresses here.
+You do have standing to criticize, just like Mr. Snurdley is our official Obama criticizer when we really need to go to the mattresses here.

-And I'll tell you what, in Obama's had two years to do something that on my level with my family.
+And I'll tell you what, Obama's had two years to do something that on my level with my family, I could say I'm better off.

-And uh my employer, there's they're having problems with insurance.
+And my employer, they're having problems with insurance now because of the health care bill.

-Um, because of the health care bill, and any help I've got since I was hurt and eight eighteen years old, has come from the private sector.
+And any help I've got since I was hurt and 18 years old has come from the private sector.

 None of it was government.